-Animation: we all watch it; we all love it.
+Animation Styles: we all watch it; we all love it.
 But did you know how many specific animation styles and variations are in existence?

 As discussed in other blogs, we have established that the illusion of motion is created by showing a brisk series of successive still sketches.
 (Wow, that was a tongue-teaser!)

 Animated videos can majorly amplify your social media and inbound marketing campaigns.
-To get their maximum benefits, look for an animation company specializing in products that will fit seamlessly into your brand’s online marketing initiatives.
+To get their maximum benefits, look for an animation company specialising in products that will fit seamlessly into your brand’s online marketing initiatives.

 Whether you’re a seasoned professional within the animation space or just a beginner with an appetite to learn more, this blog will be sure to guide you in the right direction.
 We are here to discuss the intricacies of each style exemplified so that you can make a thorough decision.